dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 - In the first snippet above, `name: string` matches `/greeting/:name` and is parsed from that path parameter.
 - In the second snippet above, `friend: string` matches `/greeting/:friend` and is parsed from that path parameter.
-- Also in the second snippet, `note: string` does not match any path parameter and so is parsed from the `note` field of the HTTP request body.
+- Also in the second snippet, `note: string` does not match any path parameter and is parsed from the `note` field of the HTTP request body.

 Default input parsing behavior can be configured using the [`@ArgSource`](../api-reference/decorators#argsource) parameter decorator.